Variant Perception

 72

-Months to First Resolution
+Time to Resolution (days)

 Consensus Map